Lawyer Profile Detail

 As a part of the firm’s on-going commitment to pro bono activities, Mr. Tait also provides pro bono representation and performs other pro bono services including the assistance of child refugee claimants as designated representative before the Immigration and Refugee Board of Canada.

 Mr. Tait is listed in the current edition of Intellectual Asset Management (IAM) Patent 1000 as a leading lawyer in the area of patent litigation.
+He is also ranked as a Patent Star by Managing Intellectual Property IP Stars.

 Mr. Tait received his Master of Laws from the University of Ottawa where he prepared a thesis on the subject of software copyright infringement.
 Mr. Tait received his Bachelor of Laws from the University of Western Ontario where he graduated as a member of the Dean's Honours List and was the recipient of both the Law Society of Upper Canada Prize and the Carswell Prize.
 Mr. Tait also received his Bachelor of Science (Honours Chemistry) from the University of Waterloo and his Bachelor of Education from Queen's University.